 Preservice Reviews

 Requests for prior authorization and recommended clinical review are processed in the same manner including, but not limited to, which reviewers are qualified to approve and deny, timelines, and notices, including appeal rights.
-Neither prior authorization nor recommended clinical review guarantee benefits or payment because, for example, member eligibility and benefits are reassessed as of the date of service.
-This is to confirm that circumstances represented in the preservice request must have been complete and accurate and remain materially the same as of the date of service.
+Neither prior authorization nor recommended clinical review guarantee benefits or payment as member eligibility and benefits are reassessed as of the date of service.
+Circumstances represented in the preservice request must be complete and accurate and remain materially the same as of the date of service.

 For in-depth information on prior authorization and recommended clinical review at BCBSNM, refer to Section 10 of our Provider Reference Manual.
-An overview of processes and requirements is below.
+An overview of processes and requirements are below.

-Eligibility and benefits reminder: Check eligibility and benefits first to confirm membership, verify coverage and determine if prior authorization is required.
+Eligibility and benefits reminder: Always check eligibility and benefits first through the Availity® Essentials or your preferred web vendor portal to confirm membership, verify coverage and determine if prior authorization is required.
 This step also identifies third party prior authorization vendors, if applicable.

 Prior Authorization

-Prior authorization is required for all inpatient services and select outpatient services.
+Prior authorization requirements for inpatient services and select outpatient services.

 Summary of Medical/Surgical and Behavioral Health Services, and Specialty Pharmacy Drugs Requiring Prior Authorization for Administrative Only (ASO) Members Effective 01/01/2026